Content marketing is a smart and effective way for law firms to reach more users and potential clients through their online content.

 If you plan on driving organic traffic to your landing pages, then keyword research and on-page SEO are necessary.
 Make sure you are targeting searchable keywords and optimizing your page with SEO in mind.

-In terms of conversions, your landing page copy should appeal to your target audience, hit on the perks of working with your firm, and include compelling CTAs to entice users to contact you.
+Regarding conversions, your landing page copy should appeal to your target audience, hit on the perks of working with your firm, and include compelling CTAs to entice users to contact you.

 Plus, a user-friendly design is essential to make your page easy to navigate and interact with.